idebtor/JoyJava/CodingLab1.md

   Author -- Youngsup Kim

 # Comparable and Comparator Interfaces

+1. Read the follwing two articles in this folder:

+	- Comparable and Comparator interfaces
+	- Comparator with Lambda Expression in Java 8

+2. Follow CodingLab 1 & 2 instructions.
+3. Use Piazaa to turn in your files.
+Blessings
+(a debtor)<><
 -------------------------------------------------------------------
 ## Lab Assignment - Part 1
 Review through the __Comparable and Comparator Interface__ lesson.
 Implement the code in `Student.java` such that it works with `StudentDriver.java`.
 Complete StudentDriver coding that satisfy the following specifications.